alberto-escobar/alberto-escobar.github.io/blog/_posts/2025-12-1-CHIN-131-Final-Project.md

 I took this picture while traveling in China, in the town of Shaxi in Yunnan province.

 ### **Personal Importance**
-When I visited Shaxi, I thought it was incredibly beautiful.
+When I visited Shaxi, I thought the town was beautiful.
 As I walked past this slogan on a wall, I asked my girlfriend about it.
 She explained both the meaning of the text and how slogans like this were used before the One-Child Policy was introduced.
 I found it fascinating, because it felt like a relic from a different era.
-Ine when China was dealing with very different social challenges and used public messaging to guide people’s behavior before implementing major policies.
+One when China was dealing with very different social challenges and used public messaging to guide people’s behavior before implementing major policies.

 ### **Cultural Background**
 The full slogan painted on the wall is: